lairdgrouplancaster/LabMain/README.txt

 How to use this repository:
+(Note: All commands are to be entered without quotation marks)

 First off, you will need to install Git onto your local machine.
 Follow this link: "https://git-scm.com/" and download the appropriate version.
 If unsure whether git is installed on your local machine, open a command prompt and type: "git --version" and see whether it is installed.